Recurrent Semi-supervised Classification and Constrained Adversarial Generation with Motion Capture Data: Results

-\textbf{Clustering HDM05:} Using the FR-SRC network that yielded the best results on HDM05 classification, we produced and performed clustering on the summary vectors it produced for the test set, unseen during training.
-We used a Gaussian Mixture Model (GMM) initialised with K-means++ , where K was found by using 10\% of the set as a validation set to find the best likelihood.
+Using the FR-SRC network that yielded the best results on HDM05 classification, we performed clustering on the summary vectors it produced for the test set, unseen during training.
+We used a Gaussian Mixture Model (GMM) initialized with the K-means++ algorithm, where K was found by using 10\% of the set as a validation set to find the best likelihood.
 This system found 30 clusters that we can visualize in Figure \ref{fig:clusters}.
-Note that feature vectors have 1024 dimensions and clusters were found in that space, while we used the t-SNE algorithm \cite{maaten2008visualizing} to create a 2D visualization.
+Note that feature vectors have 1024 dimensions and clusters were found in that space, while we used the t-SNE algorithm \citep{maaten2008visualizing} to create a 2D visualization.
 Some clusters were annotated after manual inspection to give an idea of what movements the network clustered.
 We can see that such a trained network could help accelerate labeling MOCAP sequences of movements since sequences in the most well defined clusters could be labeled in batch.
 Manual annotation seems to suggest that HDM05 actions have a considerable impact of the clustered actions, since almost all clusters could be associated with one or two HDM05 labels.